ZSyed350/Google-Calendar-Weekly-Task-Hours/readme.md

 # Fetch Weekly Task Hours from Google Calendar

-This script retrieves and calculates the total hours spent on a specified task from a Google Calendar for the current week (Monday to Friday).
-This can help you refine your time blocking, analyze where your time is going, or help you gain a realistic perspective on your plans, ensuring your schedule is achievable.
+This project is a tool to help timeblockers analyze their time spend on specific tasks in a given week.
+It can help to refine your time blocking by informing you how many hours per weekday are blocked for a given task in the current week, according to your Google calendar.
 It uses the Google Calendar API and requires a service account for authentication.

+Example use case:
+As a student, I make "study" blocks on my Google calendar, for uninterrupted hours I have to study.
+This script tells me how many hours I have to study per day.
+I add this information to my weekly to-do list, and ensure that the work I have planned is realistic for the amount of time I have to study each day.

 ## Prerequisites
 - Python 3.7 or higher